ckeditor/ckeditor5/docs/builds/guides/integration/installing-plugins.md

 * Change the README in packaged downloaded from online builder.
 IT MUST BE PROOF-READ.
 * Review installation.md, advanced-setup.md, overview.md, plugins.md, quick-start.md
 * Link to this guide at the end of installation.md
-* Add redirect from the old custom-builds.md to this guide.
+* Add redirect from the old custom-builds.md to this guide and from integration/plugins.md to integration/plugins.md
 * Remove custom-builds.md.
 * Create a bootstrap task that could create all these files via `npx ckeditor5-bootstrap-build`.
 * Make official builds and ones built with the online builder resemble each other as closely as possible.